SoupyCyber/SoupyCyber.github.io/_posts/2025-03-27-CTI-Intel-Burnout.md

 > *“Your job isn’t to collect intelligence.
 It’s to make intelligence useful.”*

 ### ✅ 3.
 Finally, and most importantly - Build a Culture That Supports Analyst Well-Being
 - **Rotate responsibilities** to prevent burnout.
-This method is helpful because it prevents there from being a singular "Go-To" person.
+This method is helpful as it prevents someone from being the singular "Go-to" individual.
 - **Create clear "off-duty" policies**—no one should be glued to alerts 24/7.
 Because if I've learned anything in my 2 years doing this, Analysts will watch alerts like a hawk - even when **they're not supposed too.**
 - **Give analysts better tools**—manual processes **increase stress** and **waste time**.
 Now - this can be a bit tricky.
 You might be limited by your companies funding - but do what you can!